Bushtit, Psaltriparus minimus

 Bushtit, Psaltriparus minimus minimus.
 Photographs taken in the greater Santa Barbara area, Santa Barbara, California, September 2021.
 Photographs courtesy of Dr. Tom Bartol, Carlsbad, California.

-The Bushtit is a very small drab bird with short wings and a long tail.
-The sexes are similar in appearance and the plumages but can be differentiated by the color of their eyes with the females having lighter iris; the females develop a brood patch while breeding.
-They are a uniform plain gray color that is lighter ventrally but vary in appearance with some birds having black ear coverts and others do not.
-Their bill is small, decurved and relatively deep and black in color, and their legs are long and black.
+The Bushtit is a tiny drab bird with short wings and a long tail.
+The sexes are similar in appearance, called sexual monomorphism in the scientific community.
+Plumage between males and females can vary slightly, and females usually have a lighter iris.
+Females also develop a brood patch during the breeding season.
+A brood patch is an area without feathers, either on the abdomen or chest of a bird that allows for better incubation of eggs.
+Both sexes are a uniform plain gray color but vary in appearance depending on the subspecies and geographical range.
+Some individuals have black ear coverts, and others do not.
+Their bill is small, decurved, and black, and their legs are long and black.

-The Bushtit is non-migratory and often found in flocks of three to forty conspecific or in mixed species flocks.
-They are found in mid-elevations within pine-oak woodlands in mountainous and shrub vegetation in coastal areas and arid environments at elevations up to 3,505 m (11,500 feet).
-They are known to move to higher elevations during nonbreeding season.
-They are very tame and fearless of humans and quickly adapt to suburban areas.
+Bushtits prefer pine-oak woodlands in mountainous and shrub vegetation in coastal areas and arid environments at elevations up to 3,500 m (11,500 feet).
+They are known to move to higher elevations during nonbreeding season, this is called altitudinal migration.
+They are fearless of humans and quickly adapt to suburban areas.

 From a conservation perspective the Bushtit is currently considered to be of Least Concern with stable, widely distributed populations.
-They are scientifically interesting due to their unusual social systems.
+Conservation efforts for Bushtits are ongoing and primarily involve preserving their natural habitats and maintaining healthy shrubland and woodland ecosystems.